 If you were previously diagnosed with asthma, there is an increased chance that exposure to mold may make your symptoms worse.
-You may begin having asthma attacks more often(1), attacks may last longer, and they may seem more severe.
+You may begin having asthma attacks more often, these attacks may last longer, and they may seem more severe.
 If you are considered sensitive and you breathe in mold spores, your immune system kicks in as usual, but then over reacts.
 One sign of this over-reaction could be a restriction of your breathing.
-Due to your increased mold exposure, medications that previously helped may not seem to work as well anymore.
+Due to your increased mold exposure, medications that previously helped may not seem to work as well as they used to.

 If you were never diagnosed with asthma before, prolonged exposure to mold in the home may cause you to develop asthma-like symptoms.
 Your chest may feel tight, you may have difficulty getting enough air, and you may begin to wheeze loudly.

 See your doctor right away or go to the nearest emergency room if you have trouble breathing, if you’re experiencing symptoms of asthma when you haven’t had such symptoms before, if your asthma seems to be getting worse, or if medications that used to work do not seem to be helping anymore.
-Let your doctor know if you’ve been exposed to mold or if you think your symptoms might be mold-related.
+Let your doctor know if you may have been recently exposed to mold or if you think your symptoms might be mold-related.

-If you’re experiencing symptoms of asthma due to mold exposure, you should not attempt to clean up the mold yourself.
-The cleanup process stirs up mold spores, increasing your exposure, which can make symptoms significantly worse.
-Hire a mold removal professional instead.
+Contact a certified mold removal professional to inspect your home, to develop a remediation plan, and to provide a solution to your mold problem.
 A trained professional will know how to do the job safely and will have all the equipment needed to make sure that the mold is completely eliminated, and that no mold spores are allowed to spread to other areas of the home during the cleanup process.
-Click here to find qualified mold removal professionals near your home that can provide a free inspection and a no-obligation estimate for the mold’s removal.
+Click on this link to find qualified mold removal professionals near your home that can provide a free inspection and a no-obligation estimate for the mold’s removal.